edgedb/edgedb/docs/stdlib/abstract.rst

     Represents a generic tuple.

-    Similarly to ``anytype``, this type denotes a generic tuple without going into the details of what the components are.
+    Similar to :eql:type:`anytype`, this type is used to denote a generic tuple without going into detail of which components there are.
 This is useful when defining polymorphic parameters in functions and operators.

 Abstract Numeric Types
 ======================

-There are a number of abstract numeric types extending ``anyscalar``:
+Abstract numeric types are used when wanting to extend off of :eql:type:`anyscalar`.

 .. eql:type:: std::anyint

     :index: any anytype int

-    Represents an abstract base scalar type for :eql:type:`int16`, :eql:type:`int32` and :eql:type:`int64`.
+    Represents an abstract base scalar type for :eql:type:`int16`, :eql:type:`int32` and :eql:type:`int64` types.

 ----------